Proudly Serving the 32nd District

 Chief Deputy Republican Leader

 Eric Berthel was elected to his fifth term representing the 32nd Senate District in 2024.
 He is the Republican Ranking Member on the legislature’s Banking, Education, and Executive & Legislative Nominations Committees.
-He is also a co-chair of the Legislative Internship Committee and serves on the legislature’s newly formed Select Committee on Special Education.
+He is also a co-chair of the Legislative Internship Committee and serves on the Appropriations Committee and the legislature’s newly formed Select Committee on Special Education.

 Eric is extensively committed to public school education and ensuring that we are always doing what is in the best interest of the children of Connecticut.
 He has also been recognized for his pro-business/small business advocacy and his support of important initiatives in health care, banking, and law enforcement.